SamanthaSolomon/U3-intro-to-express/README.md

 When you start a new project and do `npm init` and go through the prompts, you can set this right away.

-1. Visit http://localhost:3000/ in your browser.
-You should see your 'Hello world' text.
-You've successfully created a basic web server!
-This will serve dynamic pages to web browsers.

 So let's look a little deeper at our code